This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Vaginal bleeding: Bleeding usually occurs in the late second or early third trimester of pregnancy, but can occur at any time.
 You may have small or large amounts of bleeding that normally does not cause pain.
 You may have bleeding after sex.
 Bleeding may also occur suddenly.

 - Contractions: Contractions may cause abdominal pain or cramping.

 How is placenta previa diagnosed?

-Placenta previa is often found during a normal pregnancy visit with your caregiver.
+Placenta previa is often found during a normal pregnancy visit with your healthcare provider.
 The later in your pregnancy it is found, the higher the risk that it will not go away.
-Your caregiver will ask about your health and any previous pregnancies.
+Your healthcare provider will ask about your health and any previous pregnancies.
 Tell him if you have had past uterine surgeries or procedures.
-Your caregiver may check your cervix by gently putting a speculum into your vagina.
-A speculum is a tool that opens your vagina to help your caregiver see your cervix.
+Your healthcare provider may check your cervix by gently putting a speculum into your vagina.
+A speculum is a tool that opens your vagina to help your healthcare provider see your cervix.
 You may also need any of the following:

-- Transvaginal ultrasound: A small tube is placed inside your vagina so your caregiver can see your uterus.
+- Transvaginal ultrasound: A small tube is placed inside your vagina so your healthcare provider can see your uterus.
 It may show if your placenta lies in the lower part of your uterus.
 It may also show how close your placenta is to the edge or top of your cervix.

 - Doppler ultrasound: A Doppler ultrasound may be done to check if your placenta has grown into the wall of your uterus.